Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 While visiting Bundaberg with your dog, also fill your days with some of these dog-friendly sightseeing ideas.

 Just like many other cities along the Queensland coast, Bundaberg is home to its own botanic gardens.
-The gardens are home to multiple museums, including the Hinkler Hall of Aviation, Fairymead House Sugar History Museum and Bundaberg Historical Museum, that dogs are not allowed inside.
-However, on-leash dogs are allowed throughout the gardens.
+On-leash dogs are allowed throughout the Bundaberg Botanic Gardens, though not in the onsite museums (the Hinkler Hall of Aviation, Fairymead House Sugar History Museum and Bundaberg Historical Museum).

-The centrepiece of the Bundaberg Botanic Gardens are its lakes, home to a huge number of waterbirds, as well as water dragons, turtles and eels.
+The centrepiece of the gardens are its lakes, home to a huge number of waterbirds, as well as water dragons, turtles and eels.
 Follow the paths around the lakes, keeping a firm hold on your dog’s leash, perhaps taking the boardwalk section above the water.

 Lakes at Bundaberg Botanic Gardens